Archanakokate/KKBox_Music_Recommendations/README.md

 ## Task-3
 ## KKBox Music Recommendations

+The primary goal of this project is to develop a robust predictive model that accurately identifies the likelihood of users listening to a song repetitively on KKBOX.
+By understanding user behavior and preferences, we aim to improve the music recommendation system and enhance the overall user experience on the platform.

 The dataset is from KKBOX, Asia’s leading music streaming service, holding the world’s most comprehensive Asia-Pop music library with over 30 million tracks.
 In this task, we predict the chances of a user listening to a song repetitively after the first observable listening event within a time window was triggered.
 If there are recurring listening event(s) triggered within a month after the user’s very first observable listening event, its target is marked 1, and 0 otherwise in the training set.
 The same rule applies to the testing set.